JeffreyYun/CarND-Behavioral-Cloning-P3/writeup.md

 The overall strategy for deriving a model architecture was to start with the suggested architectures and improve upon them.

-My first step was to use a convolution neural network model similar to the NVIDIA model mentioned previously.
-I thought this model might be appropriate because it was used and regarded as effectively for a similar use case of self-driving car behavioral cloning.
+My first step was to use a convolutional neural network model similar to the NVIDIA model mentioned previously.
+I thought this model might be appropriate because it was used and regarded as effective for their similar subject of self-driving car behavioral cloning.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
-To combat the overfitting, I modified the model to add dropout layers after the conv and fully-connected layers.
+This gap between loss values implied that the model was overfitting.
+To combat this overfitting, I modified the model to add dropout layers after the conv and fully-connected layers.
 Then I trained this new model with my training data.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, including the brown turn after the bridge.
+(Getting past this turn was by far the most time-consuming step...)
 To improve the driving behavior in these cases, I created more training data at those specific turns.
-(Getting past this turn was by far the most time-consuming step...)
+And then more.
+And then more.
+Lots of models, lots of retraining, an endless loop of madness!
+I sometimes fell into the trance of the Strange Loop of the track.
+At 2AM the Udacity workspace froze and my data in `/opt` was gone forever.
+Lots of data, retraining, ...
+Somehow, the car would not collide into rectangular barriers.
+Eventually, it would actually turn _while in the center of the road_.
+Amazing.
+I've finally learned how to drive better than my desired CNN!
+And so I became one with the machine.
+Is it a dream?
+Am I inside this world now?
+Lots of data, retraining, ...
+I digress.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road. _clap_ _clap_

 #### 2. Final Model Architecture

 The final model architecture consisted of a CNN with five convolutional layers and three fully-connected layers, utilizing ReLU activation layers to introduce nonlinearity.
-It was described earlier.
+It has been described earlier.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture.
+Details of the architecture could be seen here (some parts were modified in my model, most notably the presence of dropout layers; refer to code in `model.py`).

-![alt text][image1]
+![alt text][nvidia]

 #### 3. Creation of the Training Set & Training Process